Archaeologists Discover Ancient ‘Fast Food’ Bar In Pompeii

-Archaeologists have discovered what they are describing as an ancient fast food counter in the ruins Pompeii, the Roman city destroyed by a volcano almost 2,000 years ago.
+Archaeologists have discovered what they are describing as an ancient fast food counter in the ruins of Pompeii, the Roman city destroyed by a volcano almost 2,000 years ago.

 Researchers unearthed what appeared to be bars, or thermopolium, that were probably used to serve food, Newsweek reported.
 The areas were believed to be scattered across the city to serve poorer citizens who did not have cooking facilities in their homes.
-Food items that may have been available at one of the food bars include bread with salty fish, baked cheese and lentils.
+Food items that may have been available at one of the food bars include bread with salty fish, baked cheese, and lentils.

 Remarkably, colorful frescoes painted on the counters have survived after being buried under volcanic ash for hundreds of years.
 A painting on one side of a counter featured a sea nymph seated on a horse.
 Another section of the counter depicted a person serving food on trays in an area that had a containers on a shelf and some tall pitchers, or vases, nearby.
 The painting of the person serving food was of particular interest because archaeologists compared it to a “modern shop sign advertising the nature of a business.”